yellowdog/python-examples/README_CLOUDWIZARD.md

 4. It creates a new access key for the IAM user; note that the secret access key is not displayed by default and will not be recorded other than in the Credential to be created within YellowDog.
 To display the secret access key, run the Cloud Wizard command with the `--show-secrets` option.
 5. It adds the `AWSServiceRoleForEC2Spot` service linked role to the AWS account.
 This allows spot instances to be provisioned by YellowDog.

 The steps above are essentially an automated version of YellowDog's [AWS account configuration guidelines](https://docs.yellowdog.co/#/knowledge-base/configuring-an-aws-account-for-use-with-yellowdog).
+Note that the addition of the Service linked role for AWS Fleet is omitted.

-Note that some AWS IAM settings take a little while to percolate through the AWS account.
-For example, the `AWSServiceRoleForEC2Spot` service linked role may not take effect immediately, meaning that spot instances cannot be provisioned.
+Some AWS IAM settings take a little while to percolate through the AWS account.
+In particular, the `AWSServiceRoleForEC2Spot` service linked role may not take effect immediately, meaning that spot instances cannot be provisioned.

 ### YellowDog Platform Setup